kupl/NPEX_Data/README.md

-# NPEX
+# NPEX Benchmarks
-NPE-X: no NPEs anymore + eXplainable NPE patch
+ - A collection of NPE repair benchmarks